-If you’re looking for a bike tail light that is super bright and doesn’t blow a huge hole in your pocket, then you should consider the Cygolite Hotshot 150.
+If you’re looking for a tail light that is super bright and doesn’t blow a huge hole in your pocket, then you should consider the Cygolite Hotshot 150.

-By now, you might be wondering what makes this light the budget option then?
+By now, you might be wondering what makes this a budget option then?

 It’s due to its design.
 It’s neither stylish nor sleek, but it definitely works and does its job well.
 You can mount it on both the seatposts and seat stays with the 2 different mounts provided.
 The mounting system gives you the flexibility to tilt the light to your preferred angle, but it’s definitely not pretty.

 It comes with 6 different modes, which you easily adjust using a 2-button operation.
 The battery run time ranges between 2:30 hours and up to a whopping 210 hours running at low brightness.